BrajeshPatil/rocket-flight-computer/README.md

 # rocket-flight-computer
 The project involves developing a low-cost, open-source, multi-purpose flight computer designed specifically for model rockets.
 This platform will be capable of logging flight data, including acceleration and rotation, performing basic atmospheric measurements, and providing a foundation for implementing an active stability system.
-It aims to deliver an accessible avionics and data logging solution for hobbyists and enthusiasts.

 ### Hardware Interfacing
 <img src="https://github.com/user-attachments/assets/b24a9e34-9494-474a-ae65-679b7b1727cb" width="600">